eouai/media_data/README.md

 Purely by volume, we see that liberal news media dominates online traffic, and holds a majority of Cable TV traffic.
 Conservative news media dominates radio traffic.

 Also, while volume of traffic to liberal vs conservative sources is important – bias is not simply a left / right binary.
 Not all bias is created equal.
 Not all liberal sites are the same.
 Not all conservative reporting is the same.
 Some bias is very subtle and mild.
 Some is blatant.
-So, I collected and referenced a second measure which scored the amount or prevalence of bias.
+So, I collected and referenced a second measure which scored the extent or prevalence of partisan bias.
 Using a scale of 0 to 100, with unbiased coverage sitting at 0, and extreme bias sitting at 100 – the short, dirty answer for bias is:
 22.0 – average bias score for liberal sites
 48.5 – average bias score for conservative sites